-- in any event only to the extent that such pixilation or redaction does not undermine or detract from the evidentiary value of the recording or obscure any potentially exculpatory information. - g.
-When forwarding video footage to the District Attorney's Office and/or Public Defender's Office (or other counsel for the accused in the case, or the accused himself or herself if unrepresented, as set forth above), the Department shall forward with the video footage a report stating in writing where in the video footage (by date, time, or similar reference marking) the events of most relevance to the charges or defenses in the case can be located. - h.
+- g.
+When forwarding video footage to the District Attorney's Office and/or Public Defender's Office (or other counsel for the accused in the case, or the accused himself or herself if unrepresented, as set forth above), the Department shall forward with the video footage a report stating in writing where in the video footage (by date, time, or similar reference marking) the events of most relevance to the charges or defenses in the case can be located.
+Not addressed The Records section provides the relevant video based on the specificity of the request.
+This step should not be necessary. - h.
 Any member of the public, parent or guardian of a minor, or next of kin of a deceased, who is a subject of body-worn camera footage, shall be permitted to review an unedited version of that specific footage.
 If that person is represented by counsel, that attorney shall also be permitted to review an unedited version of that footage.
 In-person review will specifically be provided by a representative of the Office of the Independent Monitor rather than by employees of the Madison Police Department.

-9. Deletion, Editing, or Redaction of Video Footage:

-- a.
-Whenever doing so is necessary to protect personal privacy, the right to a fair trial, the identity of a confidential source or crime victim, or the life or physical safety of any person appearing in video footage, redaction technology may be used to obscure the face and other personally identifying characteristics of that person, including the tone of the person's voice, provided the redaction does not interfere with a viewer's ability to fully, completely, and accurately comprehend the events captured on the video footage. - b.
+Permitted to view as long as in compliance with Open Records law Records Retention, Release & Redaction #2.e - 9.
+Deletion, Editing, or Redaction of Video Footage: - a.
+Whenever doing so is necessary to protect personal privacy, the right to a fair trial, the identity of a confidential source or crime victim, or the life or physical safety of any person appearing in video footage, redaction technology may be used to obscure the face and other personally identifying characteristics of that person, including the tone of the person's voice, provided the redaction does not interfere with a viewer's ability to fully, completely, and accurately comprehend the events captured on the video footage.

+Permitted to redact as long as in compliance with Open Records law Records Retention, Release & Redaction #3.a - b.
 In the event of an unintentional activation of a body-worn camera during a nonenforcement or non-investigative activity, including but not limited to, restroom breaks, meal breaks, or other situations where a reasonable expectation of privacy exists, the officer may request the recording be permanently deleted.
 A memorandum detailing the circumstances of the unintentional recording will be forwarded via the chain of command to the Chief of Police or his or her designee.
 If approved, the actual deletion requires two-party authorization.
 One of these parties will be the Chief of Police or his or her designee and the other party will be the Captain of Specialized Services.
-The following subsection c is inapplicable to deletions made under this section. - c.
-When redaction is performed on video footage, an unedited, original version of the video footage shall be retained. - d.
+The following subsection c is inapplicable to deletions made under this section.
+May delete with approval of Chief, specifics not addressed Officer Review of BWC & Report Writing Considerations #2

+- c.
+When redaction is performed on video footage, an unedited, original version of the video footage shall be retained.
+Records Retention, Release & Redaction #3.b - d.
 Except pursuant to the rules for the redaction of video footage set forth above or where it is otherwise expressly authorized by this Policy, no other editing or alteration of video footage, including a reduction of the video footage's resolution, shall be permitted.